Exilliar/logic-table-generator/README.md

 # logic-table-generator
 Java program that reads logic statements to create logic tables

+# Compiling and Running
+To compile: `javac @sources.txt`
+To run: `java Generator`

+Expressions can be entered as command line arguments when running the program (eg. `java Generator avb`), however, if an implies is in the expression then the argument must be surrounded by quotes (eg. `java Generator "a->b"`)

+If a new file is added, add the file to sources.txt.
+This will mean that the file will be compiled with the above compile command

 # Definitions
 values = Letters that are to be assigned either 1 or 0 (e.g. A, B, C)
 operators = Logical operators that are assigned boolean logic (e.g. or, and, not)